 On a shoestring budget, an independent film can be made.
 Many of the best independent filmmakers have raised funds for their films in unusual ways.
 In order to fund his first film, Robert Rodriguez sold his body to medical trials.
 One director staged a car accident in order to secure funding for his independent film from insurance proceeds.
 Credit cards, family and friend loans, and savings will all be used to fund a director’s dream of making his own film.

 Independent film underwent a significant transformation in the 1990s.
 Major studios would normally avoid independent films because they were not profitable, but Miramax, a small film company, was instrumental in changing the studio’s mind.
-Harvey and Bob Weinstein, the owners of Miramax, realized that they could make a lot of money buying films from independent filmmakers.
+Harvey and Bob Weinstein, the owners of Miramax, realized that they could make a lot of money by buying films from independent filmmakers.

 Small-budget films like Sex, Lies, and Videotape, Pulp Fiction, and Good Will Hunting influenced public perceptions of independent cinema.
 In comparison to studio films, indies were made on a shoestring budget, quickly, and with first-time directors and screenwriters.
 Independent films began to gross hundreds of millions of dollars around the world, causing studios to take notice.